yohman/pfhp/README.md

 What did a household look like for common people in early modern Japan?
 Were there multiple generations living under one roof?
 Who would assume the role of household head, how often did people from outside their village come to live with them, and how many servants did each household have?

-These questions, and many more, are revealed through the **visualization** of a rare digital collection of *Shumon-aratame-cho (SAC)* and *Ninbetsu-aratame-cho (NAC)*, which are the two major sources for the research of historical demography in Japan.
-The longitudinal and comparative approach applied to the records of thousands of lives of people will allow us to gain new understanding of our history and the resilience of people to socioeconomic and environmental changes.
+These questions, and many more, are revealed through **FaViz**, a visualization of a rare digital collection of *Shumon-aratame-cho (SAC)* and *Ninbetsu-aratame-cho (NAC)*, which are the two major sources for the research of historical demography in Japan.
+FaViz is an interactive visualization tool for longitudinal and comparative inspection, applied to the records of thousands of lives of people.
+Its intuitive interface will allow us to gain new understanding of our history and the resilience of people to socioeconomic and environmental changes.

 ## It's not what it looks like: The origins of the data named "Shumon-aratame-cho"